calebhearth/formulaic/README.md

 fill_with_factory(:user, factory_arguments: [:registered, name: 'Frank'])
 ```

-Which is roughly equivalent to calling:
+Which has the same result as calling:

 ```ruby
 fill_form(:user, attributes_for(:user, :registered, name: 'Frank'))